Elbrus traverse route

 The cost of a tour includes:

-All group transfers according to the itinerary.
+All group transfers

-Climbing certificate.
+Climbing certificate

 The cost of a tour does not include:

-Traverse of Elbrus south-to-north (10 days)
+Traverse of Elbrus south-to-north (11 days)

 Equipment hire.